 Well, it can’t be more true in the case of optimism.

-Because optimism is such a powerful and steady predictor of success, and it’s opposite of defeat, it takes the cake as my favorite attitude.
+Because optimism is such a powerful and steady predictor of success — even promotions –, and it’s opposite in defeat and career derailment, it takes the cake as my favorite attitude.
 This is the one I’d choose to maintain if all other attitudes, or even capabilities were stripped from my personal tool belt.